Improving Calibration through the Relationship with Adversarial Robustness: Correlations between Adversarial Robustness and Calibration

-Furthermore, we also find a strong correlation between adversarial robustness and model stability across multiple independent runs.
-As shown in the bottom row of Figure~\ref{fig:cor}, we see that those adversarially unrobust examples tend to have a much higher variance compared to the robust across all four datasets.
-The strong alignment between the adversarial robustness of the input data and the stability of their predictions suggests that in order to improve a model's overall stability, one should target to reduce the variance of those unrobust, easily attacked data.
+Furthermore, we also find an interesting correlation between adversarial robustness and model stability, which is measured by the variance of the predicted probability across $M$ independent runs (e.g., $M=5$).
+The variance is computed as $\sigma^2 = \frac{1}{M-1}\frac{1}{N}\sum_{m=1}^M\sum_{i=1}^N (\hat{p}_{m,i} - \bar{p}_{i})^2$, where $\hat{p}_{m,i}$ is the $m$-th model's predicted probability of the $i$-th data and $\bar{p}_i = \frac{1}{M}\sum_{m=1}^M \hat{p}_{m,i}$ is the average predicted probability over $M$ runs.
+As shown in the bottom row of Figure~\ref{fig:cor}, we see that those adversarially unrobust examples tend to have a much higher variance across all three datasets.
+This indicates that inputs that are unrobust to adversarial attacks are more likely to have unstable predictions.

-Both of these results are surprising as they are connecting very different concepts.
+Taking all together, these empirical results nicely build a connection between very different concepts.
 In particular, adversarial robustness is measured over the input domain while both calibration and stability are measured over the output space.
-Given the strong empirical connection, we now ask: can we improve model calibration and stability by targeting adversarially unrobust examples?
+Given the strong empirical connection, we now ask: \emph{can we improve model calibration and stability by targeting adversarially unrobust examples?}